ACEJMC assessment plan, graduate programs

 The results are compiled by an assessment coordinator appointed by the School and shared with faculty for analysis and discussion.

 Revised: Fall 2017 to focus on individual or small group projects in Cronkite News instead of one large group reporting project each semester.
+An additional measure was added to ensure projects are driven by solid research questions answerable through reporting, experimentation, etc. Students also must demonstrate project management skills, an ability to innovate or experiment and give a public presentation of their findings and recommendations.

-MAIJ program: In their third and final semester of the program, students in the Investigative Master’s program complete a capstone experience in the Howard Center for Investigative Journalism.
+MAIJ program: In their third and final semester of the program, students in the Investigative Journalism program complete a capstone experience in the Howard Center for Investigative Journalism.
 The capstone consists of a deeply reported investigation into a significant regional or national issue, with the goal of informing the public and holding the powerful accountable.
 Projects utilize data, public records, multiple levels of sourcing and verification, and compelling storytelling across platforms.

 Because students work in teams on one large-scale project over the course of a semester, this capstone assessment is designed to provide an evaluation of the project as a whole rather than the work of individual students.
 At least one project a year is evaluated by a panel of three professional journalists with experience in investigative reporting.
 They are asked to review the assigned project on the basis of originality, importance, use of data to support conclusions, and transparency about how the data was collected and analyzed.
 In addition, ACEJMC values and competencies are incorporated into the instrument and adapted where appropriate for an investigative reporting context.
 For example, reviewers are asked how well the project demonstrates superior research and critical thinking skills required for investigative reporting.
 Reviewers also are asked to provide an overall rating of the project and to compare it to the work of other student investigations and to investigative reporting done by professional news outlets.
 Finally, they are asked for their suggestions on how the project could have been improved.
-The form is available here.

 The assessment applies to students assigned to news and sports in Cronkite News bureaus in Phoenix, L.A., and Washington D.C., as well as those in Cronkite Noticias, the Spanish-language news program.
 These include the large majority of student enrollment in the school’s immersive experiences.

-Revised: Spring 2017 to update instructions on form
+Revised: Spring 2017 to update instructions on form.

-Revised: Spring 2018 to update course learning outcomes and break out data on sports majors
+Revised: Spring 2018 to update course learning outcomes and break out data on sports majors.

-Suspended: Summer 2020 due to pandemic
+Suspended: Summer 2020 due to pandemic.

-Reinstated: Summer 2022
+Reinstated: Summer 2022.

 Indirect measures